aanshulls/product_engagement_prediction_model/README.md

 - Utilising different models such as LightGBM.

 Deployment:
-- Converting model into a FastAPI web app
+- Converting the model into a FastAPI web app
 - Deploying onto AWS

 ## Contributing